the-wright-engineer/thewrightlife/content/posts/loving-by-releasing.md

 Hope restored.

 **But**.
 The doctor said "the baby is alive now, but there is still bleeding, the baby may not make it.
-You have a 50% chance.
+You have a 50% chance."

 50%.
 That sounds like a decent chance until it was my the probability of my babies life.
-And just as my fear was rising there it was again, ever faithful: "release, release your fear."
+I could feel the wave of fear rising and there it was again, ever faithful: "release, release your fear."

+He sustained your life, the Creator did by the